mholling/nswtopo/README.markdown

 6. In Google Earth, mark out any boundaries and out-of-bounds areas using the polygon tool, and save them all to a `boundaries.kml` file.

 7. You'll most likely want to recreate your map with refined boundaries.
-Delete the files created in step 2 (topographic.svg, rogaine.svg, aerial-\*.jpg, reference-\*.png etc), and modify your configuration to set the bounds using your controls file.
+Delete the files created in step 2 (nsw.lpimap.svg, rogaine.svg, nsw.aerial-best.jpg, nsw.reference-topo-current.png etc), and modify your configuration to set the bounds using your controls file.
 Include only the layers you need for the printed map.

         name: rogaine
         bounds: controls.kml       # size the map to contain all the controls ...
         margin: 15                 # ... with a 15mm margin around the outer-most controls
         rotation: magnetic         # align the map to magnetic north
         include:
-        - vegetation            # show vegetation layer (or use a canvas)
+        - nsw/vegetation-2008-v2   # show vegetation layer (or use a canvas)
+        - nsw/lpimap               # show topographic layers
         - declination              # show magnetic declination lines
         - controls                 # show controls
         overlays:
           boundaries.kml:          # mark out-of-bounds areas
             colour: black          # (in black)
             opacity: 0.3           # (only partially opaque)

     If you have trouble fitting your map on one or two A3 sheets, you can either reduce the margin or use the automatic rotation feature (`rotation: auto`) to minimise the map area.